santorog/essentialscala/resources/notes/modellingdatawithtraits/notes.md

    method depends on other data consider implementing it using pattern matching outside of the classes in question.
 If we want to have more than one implementation we should use pattern matching and implement it outside the classes.

+10/ Recursive data structures are approached in this section.

+11/A tail call can be optimised to not use stack space.
+Due to limitations in the JVM, Scala only optimises tail calls where the caller calls itself.
+Since tail recursion is an important property to maintain, we can use the **@tailrec** annotation to ask the compiler to check that methods we believe are tail recursion really are.